Check out these exciting events in the District this season.

 Wisconsin Avenue from O Street to Reservoir Road, Washington, DC

 Mount Vernon Fall Wine Festival and Sunset Tour - Oct.
 8-10

 George Washington’s Mount Vernon is at its scenic best when fall rolls around, so it’s fitting that the historic estate hosts this special celebration of wine followed by a sunset tour of the property.
 Bring along a blanket and chill out on the east lawn, which overlooks the Potomac River.
 Virginia wines will be available for sampling.
 Fruit and cheese boxes to accompany your wine are available for purchase in advance.
 Please make sure to review Mount Vernon’s safety measures before attending.

 George Washington’s Mount Vernon, 3200 Mount Vernon Memorial Highway, Mount Vernon, VA 22121

-The third annual DMV Black Restaurant Week asks local foodies to show their support for Black-owned restaurants in the District, Maryland and Virginia.
+The fourth annual DMV Black Restaurant Week asks local foodies to show their support for Black-owned restaurants in the District, Maryland and Virginia.
 Participating locations will offer discounts on menu items, as well as specialty dishes, throughout the week.
 Check the promotion’s website for updates on participants and specials.
-As you plan which restaurants you want to order from or visit, please note that masks are required in DC, as is maintaining a safe social distance of six feet.
+As you plan which restaurants you want to order from or visit, please note that masks are required indoors in DC.